monological/fastroute/README.md

 ## How do I demo it?

-There are three helper python scripts that automatically generate random graphs, randomly routes a path and displays the graph using matplotlib.
+There are three helper python scripts that automatically generates a random graph, routes a path and displays the graph.
+However, the code snippet below will run everything for you.

 Required Python modules: